We breed 2-3 litters per year so usually we have

 How big do your puppies get?

-Most of our puppies finish out between 12" and 14" tall, weighing 9 to 12 pounds fully grown.
+Our puppies are miniature poodles which according to the breed standard are above 10" tall and below 15" tall.
+Most of our puppies finish out between 12" and 14" tall, weighing 10 to 14 pounds fully grown.

 Do you dock tails or remove dewclaws?